JamesRink1/SOC-Lab/README.md

-<h3>Step 12: We run a query to view our logs in a more granular way, down to the longitude, latitude and city names that are associated with a certain IP address. </h3>
+<h3>Step 12: We run a query to view our logs in a more granular way, down to the longitude, latitude and city names that are associated with the specific IP address. </h3>